Joe Wardle

-He previously played for the Bradford Bulls, Huddersfield and the Castleford Tigers (Heritage № 981) in the Super League, and the Newcastle Knights in the NRL.
+He previously played for the Bradford Bulls, Huddersfield and the Castleford Tigers in the Super League, and the Newcastle Knights in the NRL.
 He spent time on loan from the Giants at the Barrow Raiders in the Championship in 2011.
 He has also spent time on loan from Castleford at Huddersfield in the Super League.

 Background

 Wardle was born in Halifax, West Yorkshire, England.

 Career

 Bradford Bulls

 Wardle came through the ranks at Bradford Bulls after signing from Illingworth A.R.L.F.C.

 Wardle made his début for the Bradford Bulls against Warrington Wolves in the Challenge Cup in May 2010.
 He débuted in the Super League a week later against the Huddersfield Giants.
 He made his first start for the club in the next game against Crusaders RL, but suffered an injury which prevented him from establishing a regular place in the first team.
 He returned to play for the under-20's team after recovering from the injury, but suffered a torn quadriceps, which would keep him out of action for the rest of the season.
 In September 2010, he rejected a new contract from Bradford, and instead signed for the Huddersfield Giants.